-Rosneft has twelve fully consolidated production and development enterprises, which produce crude oil in Western Siberia, Eastern Siberia, Timan-Pechora, Central Russia, the southern part of European Russia and in the Russian Far East.
+Rosneft has twelve fully consolidated production and development enterprises, which produce crude oil in Western Siberia, Eastern Siberia, Timan-Pechora, Central Russia, the southern part of European Russia, and in the Russian Far East.

-Company efforts in 2010 were focused on measures to optimize operating and capital expenses, achievement of production targets in the Vankor project, and implementation of programs for improvement of energy efficiency.
+Company efforts in 2012 were focused on measures to optimize operating and capital expenses, achievement of production targets in the Vankor project, and implementation of programs for improvement of energy efficiency.

 The company produced 122 million tons of crude oil and gas condensate in 2012, which is 2.8% more than in the previous year.
 The increase was mainly driven by ramp-up of production at the Vankor and Verkhnechonskoe fields in Eastern Siberia, and high efficiency of wellbore intervention at the fields in Central Russia and Western Siberia.

 In 2012 output of natural and associated gas (after flaring) was 16.39 bcm, which is 28.1% more than in the previous year.
 Production increase is associated with creation of ITERA company (Rosneft’s share is 51%), seamless operation of compressor station at the Luginetskoe field of Tomskneft, oil production increase at the Vankor and Priobskoe fields, compressor stations commissioning at the Komsomolskoe field in September 2011, and gas pipeline construction to the fields of Polar Lights.

 Company efforts in 2012 were focused on improving operating efficiency of producing assets.
 Upstream production and operating expenses increased by 3.8% to 73.4 billion rubles.
 The Company managed to rein in rising costs below the inflation rate through cost saving measures.